androidand/tengil/docs/USER_GUIDE.md

 > Tip: `tg plan` is an alias for `tg diff` for people coming from Terraform.
 Use whichever name matches your muscle memory.

-> Hint: use `tg repo init --path ~/tengil-configs` to bootstrap a Git repo (with sensible `.gitignore`) the first time you create a config.
+> Hint: use `tg repo init --path ~/tengil-configs` to bootstrap a Git repo (with sensible `.gitignore`) the first time you create a config, and `tg status` to check what changed before committing/applying.

 **Use case:** Quick testing, development, CI/CD
 **Note:** `/tmp` is cleared on reboot